jespejel-git/lab-agile-planning/README.md

 # lab-agile-planning
-IBM Introduction to Agile Development and Scrum
+This repository contains the lab for IBM Introduction to Agile Development and Scrum course